Day-fine

-By country
+Example countries

 Germany

-Germany has utilized day fines since 1969.
+Germany has imposed day fines since 1969.
+Day fines are used for convictions under the criminal code (Geldstrafe), while administrative fines (Geldbuße), such as for minor traffic infractions, usually use fixed amounts.

 Denmark

 Violations of the Danish Penal Code may be punishable by up to 60 day-fines, when the severity of a crime does not call for a custodial sentence.

 Fines issued under other laws (e.g. the traffic code) are not day-fines and do not ordinarily scale.

 Exceptions include fines for driving under the influence or without a valid license, which (although not technically day-fines) scale with income.

 Fines that do not scale may still be reduced by half (to a minimum of DKK 500) for offenders who are under 18 or whose gross annual income does not exceed DKK 171,795 (as of 2020).